Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 However, maintaining good performance can be tricky in any numerical package, and there's plenty of ways to accidentally reduce performance.
 For instance, below you'll notice that when `A` is stored in `RowMajor` format it can be quite a bit faster than operations where `A` is stored in `ColMajor` format.
 This isn't always the case, some operations favor column orientation.

 Always feel free to ask for performance tips in the [#graphblas Julia Slack channel](https://julialang.slack.com/archives/C023B0WGMHR) or open an issue on GitHub.
 And check out the [SuiteSparse:GraphBLAS User Guide](https://raw.githubusercontent.com/DrTimothyAldenDavis/GraphBLAS/stable/Doc/GraphBLAS_UserGuide.pdf), especially the section on performance.
+Also see a [recent submission to the ACM Transactions on Mathemetical Software (under revision)](https://raw.githubusercontent.com/DrTimothyAldenDavis/GraphBLAS/stable/Doc/toms_parallel_grb2.pdf) with more performance results.

 The performance is [discussed](#discussion) briefly after the plots below which show the runtime of several operations in `SuiteSparseGraphBLAS.jl` normalized to the runtime of `SparseArrays.SparseMatrixCSC` performing the same operations. `SuiteSparseGraphBLAS.jl` is shown in both column (green bars) and row (red bars) orientation, and with 1, 2, and 16 threads.